jreisinger/docs/notes/go/code-structure.md

 # Organizing by context

-Some lanaguages, like Ruby, have a standard way of arganizing code based on the architectural patterns being used.
+Some lanaguages, like Ruby, have a standard way of organizing code based on the architectural patterns being used.
 MVC, for example.
 In Go, usually we structure the code by reflecting the domain we're implemeting.
 We don't base the code structure on the scaffolding but on the specific types in the domain of the project we are working on.
 For example:

 ```
-teacher/
+student/
   ... (some go files here)
-student/
+teacher/
   ... (some go files here)
 ```